Vaccinations at Auckland churches and shopping malls being considered in fight against measles

-The Government is bringing in reinforcements in the fight against an Auckland measles outbreak - looking to set up vaccination stations at churches and shopping malls.
+The Government is bringing in reinforcements to the fight against an Auckland measles outbreak - looking to set up vaccination stations at churches and shopping malls.

+It comes as now 700 cases of the contagious disease have been confirmed in the city, as of today, according to the Auckland Regional Public Health Service.

+That is a jump of 33 new cases since yesterday, when the figure stood at 667.

 There is a specific focus to help those in South Auckland and particularly the Pasifika community there, which currently has the highest number of confirmed measles cases.